CIOs negative about bonds, positive on stocks

 The companies surveyed by the FSC include BlackRock, BT Investment Management, Goldman Sachs, Perpetual and Schroder.

-One comment on “CIOs negative about bonds, positive on stocks”
+One response to “CIOs negative about bonds, positive on stocks”

 Its important to make the distinction between expensiveness of international bonds against Australian.
 Both offer yields well below long run averages but Australian bonds can still offer that priceless defensive characteristic of portential capital gain if equities fall.
 With yields globally closer to the zero nominal bound (and often negative in real terms) the case for an international bond allocation is much more limited.